 - The reasons for the need, of groups are as follows: - Management of modern organizations make mutual efforts to introduce industrial democracy at workplace.
 They use project teams and work committees where workers get due recognition.
 They willingly participate in decision-making. - The tasks in modern industries are becoming more complex, tedious arid of repetitive nature.
 Work committees, work groups and teams are formed to monitor the work.
 They also make the environment at workplace more lively. - Groups help in making participative management more effective.

-Types of Groups

-- Functional or formal groups

-- Task group

-- •Informal group

-- •Interest group

-- Membership group

-- Friendship group

-- •Reference group
+• Function of roman 5'0ups Task group Informal group Interest group • Membership group Friendship group Reference group

 STRESS MANAGEMENT